-Como Zoo has embarked on its very own arctic adventure; a new home for polar bears – Polar Bear Odyssey.
-This world-class exhibit places bears in a natural environment that offers dramatically more land space and a multitude of opportunities for the bears to exhibit natural behaviors such as digging, swimming, foraging and hunting.
+Como Zoo has embarked on its very own arctic adventure; a new home for polar bears – Polar Bear Odyssey which opened in 2010.
+This world-class exhibit place bears in a natural environment that offers dramatically more land space and a multitude of opportunities for the bears to exhibit natural behaviors such as digging, swimming, foraging, and hunting.
 Visitors delight in up-close and personal views of the world’s largest land predator.
 This year-round habitat offers a climate controlled “Outpost” to experience the bears all four seasons and wonderful open air views that will bring the polar bears as close as twenty feet.

 Specific elements of the new habitat include: